 Hot vs Cold Therapy – 4 Tips to Help You Decide

 Confused about when to use hot therapy and when to use cold therapy?
-You are not alone.
-Understanding the benefits of each is key to relieving pain and speeding recovery.
+Many people do not know the first thing about the hot vs cold therapy debate and understanding the benefits of each is key to relieving pain and speeding recovery.

 - Use Cold Therapy immediately after an injury to reduce inflammation.

 - Do not use Cold Therapy on stiff muscles or joints.

 - Use Hot Therapy to relax/sooth sore muscles or to increase range of motion.

 - Do not use Hot Therapy on an injury that is already warm to the touch.

 Although those 4 guidelines are simple ways to determine whether to use hot or cold therapy, there is a lot more science behind the decision.